Luftwaffe: Mobilisation, 1938–1941

-Luftwaffe organisation

-Luftwaffe commanders
+Commanders

 Defendants in the dock during the Nuremberg trials.
 The main target of the prosecution was Hermann Göring (at the left edge on the first row of benches), considered to be the most important surviving Nazi official after Adolf Hitler's death.

 Throughout the history of Nazi Germany, the Luftwaffe had only two commanders-in-chief.
 The first was Göring, with the second and last being Generalfeldmarschall Robert Ritter von Greim.
 His appointment as commander-in-chief of the Luftwaffe was concomitant with his promotion to Generalfeldmarschall, the last German officer in World War II to be promoted to the highest rank.
 Other officers promoted to the second highest military rank in Germany were Kesselring, Hugo Sperrle, Milch, and Wolfram von Richthofen.

 At the end of the war, with Berlin surrounded by the Red Army, Göring suggested to Hitler that he take over leadership of the Reich.
 Hitler ordered his arrest and execution, but Göring's SS guards did not carry out the order, and Göring survived to be tried at Nuremberg.

 Sperrle was prosecuted at the OKW trial, one of the last twelve of the Nuremberg trials after the war.
 He was acquitted on all four counts.
 He died in Munich in 1953.